florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual Florishop add on Mobile Photo EN.md

 |**5**|Enable the setting "*May adjust parcel photo*")|
 |**6**|Confirm the changes made by clicking on the **Ok** button, close the debtor settings window.<details><summary><b>Click here for the example image!</b></summary><img src=".Manual webshop add on Mobile Photo/media/image3.png"></details>|

-*Now this debtor is authorized to change parcel photo’s on the webshop.
+Now this debtor is authorized to change parcel photo’s on the webshop.
 It is possible to authorize multiple webshop users to modify parcel photos.
-Do this by repeating steps one through six for each user you want to authorize.*
+Do this by repeating steps one through six for each user you want to authorize.

-## Link photos to webshop parcels
+## Link photos to parcels of an order list or stock

-*Follow the steps below to manually link images to webshop parcels:*
+Follow the steps below to manually link images to webshop parcels:

-:bulb: **Important**: *taking pictures yourself and linking them to products in the webshop requires a mobile device e.g.: smart phones and tablet PC's.*
+:bulb: **Important**: taking pictures yourself and linking them to products in the webshop requires a mobile device e.g.: smart phone or tablet.

 **The screenshots below are taken on a mobile device, this means that the webshop might look different from your desktop version.**